 NIMBUS is MTU's first dedicated research centre and is intended not only to be a showcase for MTU's research but also to demonstrate MTU's ability to translate innovative research into economic benefit.

-The Crawford College of Art and Design is located at Sharman Crawford Street, Cork.
+The MTU Crawford College of Art and Design is located at Sharman Crawford Street, Cork.
 This campus is currently the subject of redevelopment plans.

 The National Maritime College of Ireland opened in October 2004.
 The development of this state-of-the-art building was funded using the public-private-partnership model.
 The college is located in Ringaskiddy, Co.
 Cork.

 The part-time student population consists of a wide variety of students including access, evening and continued professional development students as well as a significant number studying music and drama at all levels.

-At present, CIT has 1,425 staff members of which 824 are academic staff.
+At present, MTU has 1,425 staff members of which 824 are academic staff.
 The academic staff consists of 455 permanent whole-time, 136 pro-rata part-time and 233 hourly-paid part-time members.